aryamakeeva/Utopia/README.md

 parse_blast_output('./filename.txt', 'output_filename.txt')
 ```

-### `select_genes_from_gbk_to_fasta`

-This function extracts genes and their neighboring genes from a GBK file, retrieves their amino acid sequences, and saves them to a FASTA file.
+3. `select_genes_from_gbk_to_fasta`: This function extracts specific genes, their aminoacid sequence and surrounding genes from a GenBank file.
+The extracted protein sequences (translations) are saved in a FASTA file, which can be directly used in BLAST analysis for further exploration.

 ```python
 from utopian_files import select_genes_from_gbk_to_fasta